commonpike/fairpost/docs/Instagram.md

 This token should last forever.
-It involves getting a user access token, exchaning it for  a long-lived user token and then requesting the 'accounts' for your 'app scoped user id'; but this app provides a tool to help you do that:
+It involves getting a user access token, exchaning it for  a long-lived user token and then requesting the 'accounts' for your 'app scoped user id'; but this app provides a tool to help you do that.

+Requesting access tokens only works
+ - in dev mode and for users that can manage the app
+ - or in live mode if the app has advanced access permissions

+To get advanced access permissions, the app has to go through a review.
+Below, I will assume you use dev mode when requesting the tokens.
+Once you have the tokens, you can turn on Live mode and start posting.

 - set your app back in dev mode
   - go to https://developers.facebook.com/